sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 ### Can I contribute localizations to your apps?

 No, I don't plan to localize my apps.
 Localization adds complexity and maintenance demands that detract from my focus on app quality and performance.

+### Can you make your apps available on Homebrew? {#homebrew}

+Unfortunately not.
+Supporting Homebrew requires distributing apps outside the App Store, and that involves significant overhead: hosting, auto-updating, and dual publishing.
+The demand simply doesn't justify these efforts.

 ### You are doing a lot of open source, why are only some of your apps open source? {#why-not-oss}